How does biking in Philly fit into summer in Philadelphia?

 The BCGP has set up a great venue for children to learn bike safety in the Lil’ Philly Safety Village across the street from the Hunting Park Farmers Market.
 On Saturdays in July 2022, from 10am to 1pm, the organization offers kids free bike rentals, helmets and bike lights — and hosts drop-in bike safety games.

 4. Ride with others

-As anyone who’s ever seen a pack of doughy middle-aged white men in head-to-toe spandex on sleek designer bikes can attest, city biking can have an air of elitism about it.
+As anyone who’s ever seen a pack of riders in head-to-toe spandex on designer bikes can attest, city biking can have an air of elitism about it.
 But several community groups are working to change that.

 There’s the aforementioned Neighborhood Bike Works, which in the non-pandemic era ran its flagship, free Earn-A-Bike program, teaching kids bike mechanics and safe urban biking tactics as well as job-readiness and leadership skills.
 Kids come in and choose a donated bike from the group’s stock; then, over the course of the eight-week class, learn how to get their bike road-ready and how to do some basic maintenance.
 At the completion of the program, they graduate with a bike, as well as a helmet and lock.

 Neighborhood Bike Works also runs Mel’s Community DIY Bike Shop, inviting people from the community to bring their bikes in and use the shop’s tools and stands to work on their bikes, with volunteers and expert mechanics on hand.